Did your hectic routine leave you feeling tired, yet you still can’t sleep? Do you want to understand why this is happening?

 The best and the most proven thing to try out is to get CBT sessions that not only address the factors that lead to sleepless nights but also teach you some tactics to establish a healthy connection between sleep and bed.

-You can try the six weeks ShutEye CBT session, which analyzes your sleep problems and goals individually, and then strategies some tips accordingly.
+You can try the six-week ShutEye CBT session, which analyzes your sleep problems and goals individually, and then comes up with adequate tips.

 - Relax and Meditate

 Try to practice some relaxation exercises and meditation an hour before sleep.
-It helps to relax your tensed muscles, reduce stress, and calm your body.
+It helps relax your muscles, reduce stress, and calm your body.
+If you’re tossing and turning, get out of bed and find an activity that will help you sleep.

 - Avoid Blue Light